 Grand Canyon University offers three degrees that fall under Substance Abuse.

-The BS – Counseling, with an Emphasis on Addiction, Chemical Dependency, and Substance Abuse program focuses on addictions and their treatments, substance abuse disorders, and the different ways people struggle with varying disorders.
+The Bachelor of Science in Counseling, with an Emphasis on Addiction, Chemical Dependency, and Substance Abuse program focuses on addictions and their treatments, substance abuse disorders, and the different ways people struggle with varying disorders.
 The degree also allows insight into the ways in which family members deal with these disorders, and successful methods for overcoming different types of addictions.
 Completing this degree will meet the requirements for sitting for the certification exam, but you should verify with your state the exact requirements that apply to you.

 This degree plan requires 120 credit hours.
 The online courses typically last for seven weeks in the online program.
 Field work is also included in order to expose the candidates to real-life situations.
 Classes begin frequently, and include courses such as Multicultural Counseling in a Diverse Society, Relapse Prevention in the Treatment of Addiction and Substance Abuse, and Spirituality and Addiction.
 This degree is accredited.

-The MS – Addiction Counseling degree is a route to achieving the highest certification or licensing in most states.
+The Master of Science in Addiction Counseling degree is a route to achieving the highest certification or licensing in most states.
 A masters degree will allow individuals to own their own counseling clinic.
 This masters degree focuses on various aspects of dependencies and additions, including group counseling theory and practice, drug classification, psychiatric disorders combined with substance abuse disorders and the role that family and friends can play in the recovery of a person with an addiction.

 This degree can be completed in 36 credits by someone who has already earned a bachelors degree in a related field of study, and each course has a typical length of eight weeks.

-The MS – Christian Counseling of Substance Use and Addictive Disorders teaches methods that are intended to ease substance abuse and addiction with God’s word.
+The Master of Science in Christian Counseling of Substance Use and Addictive Disorders teaches methods that are intended to ease substance abuse and addiction with God’s word.
 This degree is especially appealing for individuals who feel called to spread God’s word while helping to heal those with addictions.
 The degree is founded in Christian principles, psychology theory and counseling practices.

 Topics in this degree program include but are not limited to: